MaayanLab/clustergrammer-docs/docs/clustergrammer_js.rst

 Example Pages
 =============
-The `Clustergrammer GitHub repo`_ contains several example pages demonstrating how to build a webpage with a Clustergrammer visualization.
+The `Clustergrammer GitHub repo`_ contains several example pages demonstrating how to build a web page with a Clustergrammer visualization.
 The page `index.html`_ and corresponding script `load_clustergram.js`_ show how to make a full-screen resizable visualization.
 The page `multiple_clust.html`_ and corresponding script `load_multiple_clustergrams.js`_ show how to visualize multiple clustergrams on one page.
 Note that each visualization requires its own container.

 .. _clustergrammer_js_api: